 You may be eligible for the following types of damages, depending upon the severity and nature of your injuries:

 Getting the full benefits you deserve isn’t always simple.
-Our Boston workers’ compensation attorneys at Sweeney Merrigan Law, LLP will fight to get the full amount you deserve.
+Our Boston workers’ compensation attorneys at Sweeney Merrigan Personal Injury Lawyers will fight to get the full amount you deserve.
 All you have to do is call to arrange a free case review to get started.

 An injured worker in Boston doesn’t have the right to sue their employer for damages.
 However, you may be entitled to file a lawsuit against a third party.
 If a third party’s negligence caused your injuries, you may be entitled to compensation for the economic and non-economic damages associated with your injury.

-In other words, like any car accident victim, you may be entitled to money for:
+In other words, like any car accident victim, you may be entitled to money for the following:

 If you think someone other than your employer caused your accident, call our law offices right away.
 We’ll investigate your accident to determine whether you have the right to obtain compensation outside the workers’ compensation system.